For details of the 2021 HYBRID Auction Terms and Conditions, please see below:

 - 1.2.Should any potential purchaser of sport horses from Capital Stud not having read and/or not having accepted and/or not having understood all of these trading terms and conditions then such person should not register as a potential purchaser of sport horses from Capital Stud.

-- 1.3.These terms and conditions shall be the only terms and conditions which will regulate the auction process and the sale of sport horses by Capital Stud to purchasers thereof.
+- 1.3.These terms and conditions shall be the only online terms and conditions which will regulate the auction process and the sale of sport horses by Capital Stud to purchasers thereof.

 In these terms and conditions:-

 - 2.1. the headings to the clauses are for the purpose of convenience and reference only and shall not aid in the interpretation of or modify the provisions of these terms and condition; and

 - 2.2. words importing any one gender shall include the other two genders, words in the singular shall include the plural and vice versa and, unless the context clearly otherwise indicates, the following expressions shall have the following meanings respectively and cognate expressions shall bear corresponding meanings –